-Another way in which yoga can assist the creative process is by becoming more in touch with our feelings and emotions in the moment.
-Through increased awareness we can learn to recognise our visceral responses even when they’re subtle.
+I believe that yoga can also assist the creative process, as we become more in touch with our feelings and emotions in the moment.
+Through increased awareness we can learn to recognise our visceral responses, even when they’re subtle.
 For example I can feel my heart warm and soften in response to a friend’s kind words, I can also feel my heart lift and expand with pleasure when I see or even imagine something of beauty.
 Even though I’m not yet gazing at them, or smelling their delicious scent, I’m already dreaming of the peonies and roses that will be flowering in my garden in June.
 I can feel a tingle of excitement in my solar plexus (stomach region) at the thought of this pleasure to come.
 What’s more, my visceral response to the roses and peonies makes me long to paint them.

-A Harrogate based artist friend and yogi – Alex Godfrey (Alex Malcomson) – makes pieces that are inspired by the sea.
-In conversation with him, I said I was curious about this because the sea is sixty miles or so from Harrogate.
-He replied that having been brought up in the Shetland Isles he retains a longing for the sea and that he expresses this longing in his work.
+A Harrogate based artist friend and yogi – Alex Godfrey (Alex Malcomson) – makes sculptural pieces that are inspired by the sea.
+In conversation with him I said I was curious – the sea being sixty miles or so from Harrogate.
+He replied that having been brought up in the Shetland Isles, he retains a longing for the sea and that he expresses this longing in his work.
 The response of his heart manifests in his creativity.

 In class, we also considered how bringing more awareness to the sensations and emotions felt in the organs can inform how we respond to others and in decision making.
 Becoming more attuned to sensation in the viscera results in inner experience that’s more in synchrony with our outer actions.
 Susan Aposhyan in her book ‘Body-Mind Psychotherapy’ says “emotional expression is linked to the possibility of reflection and a creative range of response.
 On the other hand unconscious or habitualized emotional repression limits vitality, creativity, communication, and growth.”